QNetITQ/WaveFox/README.md

   - `userChrome.ResponsiveBookmarksBar-Enabled` (In this mode, the bookmarks bar will never take up more than 20% of the available screen space)

 ##### v1.5.110
+Photon and Legacy Chrome styles have a compact look.
 - `userChrome.OneLine.TabBarFirst.Enabled`
 - `userChrome.OneLine.NavBarFirst.Enabled`
 - `browser.tabs.inTitlebar` (Enable this key if there are problems with window control buttons.
 Set the value to 0)